Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Evaluation Setup

-The training process takes place over 8000 iterations, during which each client computes gradients locally using a batch size of 128.
-These gradients are then uploaded to the server, which updates the global model using FedAvg with a learning rate of 0.01.
-We scale the data to the range of 0 to 1 without employing additional data augmentation techniques.
+\textbf{Training setting.} The FL training process takes place over 8000 rounds, during which each client computes gradients locally using a batch size of 128.
+The server averages the uploaded gradients for global model updates with a learning rate of 0.01.
+Input data is normalized within the 0 to 1 range.

+\textbf{Attack setting.} According to \cite{grad_inversion_survey}, a batch size of 1 in the first few training rounds leads to the most effective attack scenario, as smaller batch sizes can reduce the search space and increase attack effectiveness.
+Motivated by this finding, we set the batch size to 1 to assess defense performance under worst-case scenarios.
+Here, clients craft uploaded gradients for each sample with a certain defense.
+The server then exploits the uploaded gradients to reconstruct clients' raw data and we report the average quality of 1000 reconstructed data.
+See Figure \ref{fig_round_impact} (Appendix \ref{appendix_round_impact}) for the defense performance of \sysname over different rounds.